telerik/winforms-docs/knowledge-base/propertygrid-bestfit-options.md

 End Class
 ```

-In the form's Load event handler, assign the `SelectedObject` to an instance of `MyModel` and pass `PropertyGridBestFitMode.MaximizeLabelColumnVisibility` as the parameter value into the `BestFit` method.
+In the form's Load event handler, assign the `SelectedObject` to an instance of `UserOptions` and execute `BestFit` with **PropertyGridBestFitMode.MaximizeLabelColumnVisibility** as the parameter value.

 ```C#